-"Euphoric, narcotic, pleasantly hallucinant" – that's what Mustapha says of soma.
+"Euphoric, narcotic, pleasantly hallucinant"—that's what Mustapha says of soma.
 It's arguably the best tool the government has for controlling its population.
-It sedates, calms, and most importantly distracts a person from realizing that there's actually something very, very wrong – the citizens of the World State are enslaved.
+It sedates, calms, and most importantly distracts a person from realizing that there's actually something very, very wrong—namely, that the citizens of the World State are enslaved.
 (Just think about the name; soma = "sleep" in Latin.)

-John, of course, picks up on this in Chapter Fifteen; that's why he chucks the stuff out of the window in the name of freedom.
-This Mel-Gibson-in-The Patriot moment is not so effective, and mostly because of the way that soma enslaves its users – happiness.
+John, of course, picks up on this in Chapter 15; that's why he chucks the stuff out of the window in the name of freedom.
+This Mel-Gibson-in-The Patriot moment is not so effective, mostly because of the way that soma enslaves its users: happiness.
 Everyone is trapped by happiness.
 And those are some tough chains to break.